How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Experimental results

 \section{Experimental results}

-The code to reproduce all results in this article can be found here: \href{https://github.com/this-is-sofia/pc-coherency}{https://github.com/this-is-sofia/pc-coherency}.
+For the experiments, we use a parallelized version of PC implemented in the Python package \textit{causy} as the method $\mathcal{M}$.
+The conditional independence test of choice is Fisher's Z and the threshold $\alpha$ is set to 0.05.
+Computing the score theoretically takes $\mathcal{O}(n+m)\cdot |\mathcal{T}|$ where $n$ is the number of nodes, $m$ is the number of edges and $|\mathcal{T}|$ is the number of CI tests performed by the PC-like method.
+Note that we only check separation statements for all tuples tested and do not do further statistical tests.
+We provide computational times on a MacBook Pro with an Apple M2 Pro Chip and 32 GB memory.

+\paragraph{Detecting Incoherencies in the Auto MPG data set.} Computing all scores on the auto-mpg data set with six features (variables) and 392 instances (samples) on the computer specified in the introduction of this section took $0.07$ seconds.

-\textbf{Auto MPG.} As described in Section \ref{sec:experiments}, the variables $mpg$ and $displacement$ show an ambiguity, in particular, they are tested independent given the three sets $\left[\{acceleration,\, weight\}, \{horsepower, weight\},\{cylinders, weight\} \right]$.
+The variables $mpg$ and $displacement$ show an ambiguity, in particular, they are tested independent given the three sets $\left[\{acceleration,\, weight\}, \{horsepower, weight\},\{cylinders, weight\} \right]$.
 Depending on which conditioning set is tested first, $horsepower$ is or is not in the conditioning set for which $mpg$ and $displacement$ are tested independent.
 As $mpg\,\,\,-\,\,\, horsepower\,\,\,-\,\,\, displacement$ is an unshielded triple in the skeleton, it changes the output graph which one is tested first.
-This is an ambiguity which is labeled by methods like conservative or resolved by rules like the majority rule.
-We resolved the ambiguity in both ways possible, the output graphs are shown in Figure \ref{fig:auto_mpg}.
-Table \ref{tab:auto_mpg_coherency_long_version_for_appendix} shows an extended version of the score results for the results stated in the main paper.
-The experiments show that even in this model example, the weighted Markov score barely reaches the $90\%$ mark pointing to worrysome Markov incoherencies.
+This is an ambiguity which is labeled by methods like conservative-PC or resolved by rules like the majority rule.
+In our case, it can be recovered due to using the parallelized version which does more CI tests than necessary in the classical PC algorithm together with our scores.

-\textbf{Toy Models.} It is interesting to analyze small sample properties for different configurations of well-known causal structures.
-It can show us from which sample size the true causal graph or a coherent but erroneous result is discovered.
-In combination with comparing the output graphs with the known ground truth––the causal graph of SCM generating the data––we can evaluate which causal structures are correctly discovered and from which sample size the result is almost always correct.
-This provides a foundation for robustness tests and finite sample analysis.
-We start with one of the simplest possible models.
-We round the results and their standard deviation (in brackets) to three decimal places.